Yankee Manager Aaron Boone Said ‘We’re Chasing Utopia’ After Another Loss

 — Delia Enriquez (@dfiregirl4) September 13, 2018

 Boone does have some things to be positive about.
-For now, the Yankees hold a slim lead in the wild card.
+For now, the Yankees hold a slim lead in the wild-card.
 Closer Aroldis Chapman is due off the DL this week.
 Aaron Judge just came off the DL, although he isn’t hitting in games yet.
 Luke Voit has solved the problem at first base, at least for now.

 Aaron Boone: We're chasing utopia. #YANKSonYES pic.twitter.com/y12mtZYsTC